Last Updated on June 4, 2021 by Chris

 If you bring your own toll transponder, tolls are billed to your account at each electronic toll plaza.
 Better yet, you’ll often get to take advantage of discounted tolls for paying electronically.
 If you use the rental company’s pass, you will pay the higher rate plus the daily fee.

-The largest toll consortium, E-ZPass, oversees basically every toll from Illinois to Virginia and up to Maine.
-That’s the entire Northeast and a good chunk of the Great Lakes region.
+The largest toll consortium, E-ZPass, oversees basically every toll from Illinois to Florida and up to Maine.
+That’s the entire Northeast, most of the Southeast coast and a good chunk of the Great Lakes region.
 An E-ZPass transponder is typically a plastic box mounted to your windshield with Velcro.
 In other words, it’s portable and easy to use in any other car.

 Renting a car in the E-ZPass region?
 The vehicle will likely have a plastic E-ZPass transponder mounted on the windshield.
 Very likely, it is mounted in a lead-lined box that can be opened and closed.
 To use your personal transponder instead, just make sure the box in the rental car is closed.
 Then hold your personal transponder up to the windshield whenever you go through a toll plaza.
 You can use the Express or E-ZPass Only lanes just as you normally would.